 Portfolio Placement for 102

 Portfolio placement dates for summer/fall semesters are February 1 – August 1.
 Placement dates for spring semesters are October 1-December 1.
+Any portfolio submitted outside these date ranges will not be reviewed until the subsequent review period.

 It is important for students to begin college in writing courses that best fit their levels of experience and current ability.
 If you are confident that you are ready for our second-semester course, English 102, then you can submit a portfolio to be considered for placement into that course.
 This portfolio consists of a cover letter and a few samples of your writing.